 Most people have moles.
 Though there’s a connection between moles and melanoma — the most severe skin cancer — most moles are harmless.
 If you have concerns about a mole, the dermatologists at Cleaver Medical Group Dermatology can evaluate the growth and provide recommendations.
-Call the office in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, or go online to schedule an appointment today.
+Call the office in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Lavonia, Johns Creek and Toccoa, GA, or go online to schedule an appointment today.

 Moles are harmless skin growths that form from a cluster of melanocytes, your pigment-producing cells.
 Moles can be skin-colored, brown, or black.